ReinierC/hokus/README.md

 * **MIT license.** Copy, edit, share, redistribute.
 * **Build User Interfaces Easily.** Just create a small configuration file (JSON, TOML and YAML are supported).

-*Some of the features may be under development.*
+*Some features may be under development.*

 ## Current State